Sniper Rifle

 Holds and Windage Adjustments

-Likewise, windage adjustments must sometimes be made on-the-fly.
-This is also referred to as Kentucky windage, no doubt a reference to the famed Kentucky frontier rifle and the skill of the men who used it.
-If you are compensating for a wind drift of 7.5 inches to the left at 300 yards, two clicks would bring you approximately six and a quarter inches of change.
-You would need to adjust your POA slightly to account for the remaining inch and a quarter.
+Similarly, windage adjustments sometimes require quick, on-the-fly decisions, known as Kentucky windage.
+If you need to correct for a wind drift of 7.5 inches to the left at 300 yards, two clicks might give you about 6.25 inches of adjustment.
+You would then need to adjust your POA slightly to account for the remaining 1.25 inches.

 The Beaufort Scale